navisjoshvadonel/Portfolio/README.md

-# Premium AI Student Portfolio
+#  Portfolio

-A modern, highly animated, and futuristic personal portfolio website for **Navis Joshva Donel J**, an Artificial Intelligence student and explorer.
+portfolio website for **Navis Joshva Donel J**, an Artificial Intelligence student and explorer.

 ## ✨ Features